Logo Icon

 • The performance of all candidates who appeared for the CAT exam in your year.

-However, you can understand the general concept of how percentile is calculated and use past trends to make predictions.
+However, you can understand the general concept of how a percentile is calculated and use past trends to make predictions.

 Understanding Percentile Calculation: